My work life started in my father's drugstore when I was 14. I still live by his guiding principles:

 After FOX 11 I held management and sales positions at WFRV Local 5, the local CBS affiliate, and Cumulus Broadcasting, representing two radio clusters of ten stations in Northeast Wisconsin.
 As always, people and ideas were key.
 If a person surrounded themselves with the right people in an environment primed for contribution, sales success (and luck) would happen.
 Being open to new ideas was also critical.
 Consumerism changes daily, and marketing will continue to morph to keep up.
 Essentially communication, marketing, and even entertainment, all have the same aim: connecting with other people in positive ways.
 However "positive" might be defined.

-Today, I am an Account Executive with Spectrum Reach, an innovator at the forefront of technology, strategizing multi-screen advertising solutions, helping businesses and consumers connect, and continuing to learn from (and be awed by) the entrepreneurial spirit.
+For almost six years I was an Account Executive with Spectrum Reach, an innovator at the forefront of technology, strategizing multi-screen advertising solutions, helping businesses and consumers connect, and learning from (and being awed by) the entrepreneurial spirit.